macpczone/PHP-Class-generator/README.md

 # Usage
 To generate the classes there are 2 ways :
-- From the page class-generator.php you can fill the information to connect to your database and click generate
+- From the page index.php you can fill the information to connect to your database and click generate
 ![test](http://jeancharles.riquet.free.fr/images/PHP-Class-generator-1.jpg)
-- By PHP-CLI, if you fill your database information inside _system/_config.inc.php and execute `php class-generator.php`
+- By PHP-CLI, if you fill your database information inside _system/_config.inc.php and execute `php index.php`